AyushSatyam/Voice-Assistent/README.md

 </ol>

 ## Blog
-<div> I have written a complete blog on this project.
-You can get more information about the code writing step by step. [(Blog)](https://techblogwithayush.blogspot.com/2020/04/build-your-personal-voice-assistant.html)</div>
+I have written a complete blog on this project.
+You can get more information about the code writing step by step. [(Blog)](https://techblogwithayush.blogspot.com/2020/04/build-your-personal-voice-assistant.html)

 ## License, Author asd Acknoledgement
-<div>I want to give credit to Python libraries and anyone can use these codes.
-If you want to know more about licensing, you can find more information of license [here](https://docs.python.org/3/license.html)</div>
+I want to give credit to Python libraries and anyone can use these codes.
+If you want to know more about licensing, you can find more information of license [here](https://docs.python.org/3/license.html)